-A few limitations of our study included (1) the small sample size that was taken into account and the fact that the ABPA patients from only one tertiary care hospital were included which might have created a referral bias in our results.
-Therefore, we suggest for a large-scale study involving multiple hospitals throughout the country to be conducted.
-(2) HRCT chest was not done in all patients and was only done where suspicious of bronchiectasis was high so may be percentage of bronchiectasis is under reported.
-(3) We did not use Aspergillus skin test or precipitating and IgG antibodies to Aspergillus in all of our patients. due to limited availability.
+A few limitations of our study included the small sample size that was taken into account and the fact that the ABPA patients from only one tertiary care hospital were included, which might have created a referral bias in our results.
+Therefore, we suggest a large-scale study involving multiple hospitals throughout the country to be conducted.
+Moreover, chest HRCT was not done in all patients and was only done where the suspicion of bronchiectasis was high, so the percentage of bronchiectasis may be underreported.
+Lastly, we did not use Aspergillus skin test or precipitating and IgG antibodies to Aspergillus in all of our patients due to limited availability.